bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 When the sidebar is open, users can press <kbd>Esc</kbd> to close the sidebar.
-To disable this feature, set the `no-close-on-esc` prop to `true`. with the backdrop enabled, you can use the prop `no-close-on-backdrop` to disable the colse on backdrop click feature.
+To disable this feature, set the `no-close-on-esc` prop to `true`. with the backdrop enabled, you can use the prop `no-close-on-backdrop` to disable the close on backdrop click feature.

-When the `backdrop` prop is `true`, the sidebar will attempt to constrain focus wthin the sidebar, and the sidebar will have the attribute `aria-modal="true"` set.
+When the `backdrop` prop is `true`, the sidebar will attempt to constrain focus within the sidebar, and the sidebar will have the attribute `aria-modal="true"` set.

 When you have hidden the header, or do not have a title for the sidebar, set either `aria-label` to